 It’s Monday night … Excuse me?
 Do you have something to do on Monday night?
 I mean something that does not involve at one point or another sucking half a box of Prozac?
 I thought so… One alternative to Prozac could be a good Fish n ‘Chips at Mr. Pickwick’s pub.
-It’s good for your cholesterol … and your neurones.
-In addition to the omegas 3 – which heal everything and bring peace to the world – Mr. Pickwick’s “quiz” might interest you as well.
+It’s good for your cholesterol … and your neurons.
+In addition to the omegas 3 – which heal everything and bring peace to the world – Mr. Pickwick’s “quiz” might shake up your neurons.

-At first, they are nice.
-They present you with a series of easy questions, like “who is the director of the Titanic”?
-Call that general culture, and you will feel like a God.
-Then without you expecting it, they roll you up.
-Elodie’s nudge, compared to the series of ten questions on Interpol, is a caress (given that you actually do caress your teeth …) The quiz lets you catch your breath again: Which TV series of the 80s is inspired by Steve McQueen’s latest film, Widows?
+At first, they play nice.
+It starts with a series of easy questions, like “who is the director of the “Titanic””?
+They call that general culture, and you feel like a God.
+Then without warning, they roll you up.
+Elodie’s nudge, compared to the series of ten questions on Interpol, is a caress (given that you actually do caress your teeth …).
+The quiz lets you catch your breath again: From which TV series of the 80s is inspired Steve McQueen’s latest film, “Widows”?
 It’s like the colour of Henri IV’s white horse, the answer is Widows.

 It would not have helped you answer the question, but it’s a movie you really should go see.
-My girlfriend Elodie does not play in it, but in terms of “bad-ass women” you’ll be fully satisfied.
+My friend Elodie does not play in it, but in terms of “bad-ass women” you’ll be fully satisfied.
 The movie is about life changes and tells the story of four women with nothing in common except a debt left behind by their dead husbands’ criminal activities.
-Steve McQueen shows us the shabby corruption between neighbours, the racial and feminism issues.
-He filmed Chicago dismantled by the community struggles and Viola Davies, who, as terrified as determined, went to recruit three other women on the brink to recover 40kg in cuts of $ 100.
+In the background, Steve McQueen shows how nice life can be in a place where shabby corruption between neighbours meet with racial and gender discrimination.
+He films Chicago dismantled by community struggles and Viola Davies, who, as terrified as determined, goes on to recruit three other women on the brink to recover 40kg in cuts of $ 100.

-It’s much between that Prozac for your next Monday evening and don’t forget, there is always the “pub quiz” Mr. Pickwick.
+It’s much better than Prozac for your next Monday evening; and for those that will come after, don’t forget, there is always the “pub quiz” Mr. Pickwick.

 Photographie © Mr. Pickwick